 I was in Kolkata for the last two Pujas.
 The first of the two was really exciting.
 It was my first Kolkata puja in 10 years.
 I reconnected with long lost friends and made lifetime connections, dressed like I was Vidya Belan in Parineeta (didn’t go so well), attended many adda sessions all over the city, went pandal hopping, ate everything the city had to offer, attended the bisarjan at the famous Bose family residence in Howrah, played sindur, and cried when it all ended.
 It was pure love.
-Last year I started a bakery in Kolkata with my partner and spent all my time in the kitchen or grocery stores.
+Last year I started a bakery in Kolkata with my partner and I spent all our time in the kitchen or grocery stores.
 It was hectic and not much fun.
 This year I am back in New Jersey and I wish I were in my Bhawanipur kitchen instead.

 However, whether you are in Kolkata or somewhere else, the end of pujo feels pretty much the same–profoundly sad.
 It’s like being in a relationship that your 25 years of experience tell you won’t end well.
 Yet you welcome it wholeheartedly, knowing she will break your heart and leave in the end.
 So we treat post-Bijaya blues how we treat post-breakup blues–by eating irresponsibly.